Organizational

 AUTHORITY.

 The Board of Directors shall have charge of the offices of the Corporation.
 The Board of Directors shall determine the disability of any officer of the Corporation.
-At all meetings of the board the President, or in his absence, a Chairman chosen by the board shall preside.

 EXECUTIVE AND OTHER COMMITTEES.